 When first told you need to use a mask for sleeping it can be a shock, but rest assured that most people feel like this at first, so helping your body acclimatise gradually, can aid with long-term success to stop sleep disordered breathing and low oxygen further damaging your health.
 Another benefit is feeling more energised during the day!

 There are many people who suffer from claustrophobia for various reasons - the main one being that when sleeping with untreated sleep apnoea and fighting to breathe all night, this 'suffocating' feeling and the constant fight-flight experiences during sleep can also cause an overlap claustrophobic feeling during the day.
 Almost all people manage to overcome the claustrophobia and fear of wearing the mask, once they realise that the mask is their 'friend' and will ensure that they sleep safely by continuing to easily breathe during sleep, when it's not possible to control our own breathing.
 In fact, the reality is that it’s more claustrophobic to sleep without the mask and allow our bodies to fight to breathe during the night!

 Hand on heart, we promise you we have come across literally 100’s of people who never ‘dreamed’ they would ever manage to sleep with a mask on, and yet after good support and encouragement most of these people now never consider sleeping without it!
 This is a journey and the first steps to better long-term health...

 "Winners Are Not People Who Never Fail, but People Who Never Quit" (Edwin Cole).

 Many insurance companies for those in the USA, the DVLA and other organisations state people should use CPAP for a minimum of 4 hours.
-This is not ideal, as please bear in mind that every time a person sleeps with no therapy, they will still experience apnoeas and hypopnoeas so they will be at risk of the consequences of sleep disordered breathing when not on therapy, whether it be day or night!
+This is not ideal, as please bear in mind that every time a person sleeps with no therapy, they will still experience apnoeas, hypopnoeas and oxygen desaturations, so they will be at risk of the consequences of sleep disordered breathing when not on therapy, whether it be day or night!
 Therefore, the ultimate aim is to wear the mask for ALL sleeps - not just for part of the night!